Harnessing the Immune System's Diagnostic Power

 "One of the projects in my center has been to develop a way for healthy people to continuously monitor their health in a comprehensive way so that they can detect any aberration, anything that starts to go wrong," Johnston says.
 "If we do that early, we can act early.
 This is also the most important thing we can do in terms of health economics."

-*Press Release by Richard Harth, Biodesign Institute Science Writer: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Richard Harth, Biodesign Institute Science Writer).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.